-In general, section 147.3(3) of the ITA permits a tax-deferred transfer of:

-- the full value of assets from a defined benefit provision of a registered pension plan to a defined benefit provision of another registered pension plan; or - a more limited transfer of approximately 50% of the value of the assets to an RRSP.
+In general, section 147.3(3) of the ITA permits a tax-deferred transfer of the full value of assets from a defined benefit provision of a registered pension plan to a defined benefit provision of another registered pension plan.
+If the transfer is from a defined benefit provision of a pension plan to an RRSP, then section 147.3(4) of the ITA limits the transfer to less than the full value of the assets.

-In order to be able to transfer the full value of their assets, some individuals have become members of an "individual pension plan," which is a defined benefit registered pension plan that has fewer than four members, by inappropriately establishing a private corporation.
+To be able to transfer the full value of their assets, some individuals have become members of an individual pension plan, which is a defined benefit registered pension plan that has fewer than four members, by inappropriately establishing a private corporation.

-Clauses 36(3) and 89 of Bill C-30 amend section 147.3(3)(c) of the ITA and section 8503(3)(a) of the Income Tax Regulations ITR), respectively, to prohibit tax-deferred transfers of assets from a defined benefit provision of a registered pension plan to an individual pension plan when the assets are related to pensionable service under the individual's previous employer.
+Clauses 36(3) and 89 of Bill C-30 amend section 147.3(3)(c) of the ITA and section 8503(3)(a) of the ITR, respectively, to prohibit tax-deferred transfers of assets from a defined benefit provision of a registered pension plan to an individual pension plan when the assets are related to pensionable service under the individual's previous employer.

-Clauses 36(3) and 89 are deemed to have come into force on 19 March 2019.
+Clauses 36(3) and 89 of the bill are deemed to have come into force on 19 March 2019.